Lap lengths for reinforcing steel mesh fabric

 Reinforcing steel mesh fabric is used (with and without other reinforcing steel) in concrete members such as floor slabs and walls.
 It resists forces and displacements induced by gravity loads, earthquake shaking, ground movement and shrinkage strains.
 Reinforcing steel mesh fabric is made from wires that are welded together to form sheets.

-Building Code supporting document methods
+Building Code acceptable solutions and verification methods

 Verification Method B1/VM1